Understanding MCP Servers

 - Navigate to your chatbot’s MCP Servers page

-- Browse available server templates
+- Browse available server templates or add a custom server

-Configuration Steps
+Configuration Options

 -